Sudan sentences 29 intelligence agents to hang for teacher's killing

 The SPA is an important member of the Forces of Freedom and Change coalition that struck a three-year power-sharing deal with the military in August.

-Dozens of protesters were killed during crackdowns on the protests against Bashir, and dozens more died when security forces cleared a sit-in pushing for further change in June.
+Dozens of protesters were killed during crackdowns on the protests against Bashir, and dozens died when security forces cleared a sit-in pushing for further change in June.

-Writing by Aidan Lewis; Editing by Andrew Cawthorne
+Writing by Aidan Lewis; Editing by Andrew Cawthorne and Nick Macfie